diligentapple/OpenClaw-Mesh-Manager/README.md

 ### Step 3: Activate Telegram bot

-After onboarding with a Telegram channel, send a message to your bot on Telegram.
+After onboarding with a Telegram channel (recommended), send a message to your bot on Telegram.
 You will see a pairing request in the container logs:

 ```
 OpenClaw: access not configured.